SchapiroLabor/micronuclAI/README.md

 ![screenshot](images/streamlit_app.png)

 Inference of micronuclei can be achieved in small to medium-sized example images that can be uploaded to the streamlit app.
 Image data is processed within a virtual machine (VM) on Heicloud, a local Cloud infrastructure provided by University Computing Center Heidelberg, and images are immediately deleted after micronuclei inference.
-Once micronuclei are inferred, results predictions as well as several plots describing the results are generated and presented to the user within the streamlit app which can also be downloaded as csv files.
+Once micronuclei are inferred, results predictions as well as several plots describing the results are generated and presented to the user within the streamlit app, which can also be downloaded as CSV files.

 ## Installation

-We recomend to install micronuclAI in a clean environment with Python 3.10, 3.11, or 3.12.
+We recommend installing micronuclAI in a clean environment with Python 3.10, 3.11, or 3.12.
 micronuclAI uses PyTorch as the main deep learning framework, check the [official website](https://pytorch.org/) for the specific installation instructions for your system.

 ### Install micronuclAI from PyPI.